GuineaGuinea

 Chart

-Guinea is one of 23 low-income countries in Africa.
-Located in West Africa, it is not to be confused with the other Guinea nations of Equatorial Guinea, Guinea-Bissau and Papua New Guinea.
-Guinea is bordered by six different countries, namely Guinea-Bissau, Senegal, Mali, Côte d'Ivoire, Sierra Leone and Liberia, and the Atlantic Ocean on the west.
-The country has been a member of a number of different international organisations like ECOWAS, the United Nations and the African Union, a 2021 coup d'état resulted in the suspension of its membership of ECOWAS.
+Previously low-income, in 2023, the World Bank classified Guinea as one of Africa’s 23 lower-middle-income countries.
+It is located in West Africa, and it is not to be confused with the other Guinea nations of Equatorial Guinea, Guinea-Bissau and Papua New Guinea.
+Guinea is bordered by six different countries, namely Guinea-Bissau, Senegal, Mali, Côte d'Ivoire, Sierra Leone and Liberia, as well as the Atlantic Ocean to the west.
+The country is divided into eight administrative regions which are subdivided into 33 prefectures.

-In terms of land size, Guinea covers a total area of 245 857 km² and is divided into four geographic regions: Maritime Guinea on the low-lying Atlantic coast, the Fouta Djallon or Middle Guinea highlands, the Upper Guinea savanna region in the northeast, and the Guinée forestière region of tropical forests.
-Guinea is divided into eight administrative regions which are subdivided into 33 prefectures.
+Guinea is known for its diverse landscape including coastal plains, mountains and savannas.
+Its geography is divided into four regions: Maritime Guinea on the low-lying Atlantic coast, the Fouta Djallon or Middle Guinea highlands, the Upper Guinea savanna region in the northeast, and the Guinée forestière region of tropical forests.
 The climate is tropical, with a dry harmattan season in the winter and a rainy season in the summer.
-Conakry is Guinea's capital and its largest city, with a population of over two million people.
-Nzérékoré, located in the Guinée forestière region in Southern Guinea, is the second largest city.
-The current estimated total population of Guinea is around 12.8 million people.

 Chart 1: Political map of Guinea